 Here’s what does cause PID: STIs.
 The most common STIs in the U.S. are Chlamydia and gonorrhea.
 Whether a woman gets an STI depends on her sexual partners and whether they use condoms—which are still the champ for preventing STIs (and, by extension, PID).
 We now know that women using modern IUDs are no more likely to get an STI or PID than women using other types of birth control.

 Getting an IUD soon?
 GYT.
 If a woman has an undiagnosed STI at the time an IUD is placed in the uterus, she is at a higher risk of getting PID.
 This is why health care providers often require that you take an STI test before getting one.
 This is especially likely if you are under age 26, have a new sexual partner, or have multiple partners—because all these groups are at higher risk of having an STI.

 Highway out of the danger zone.
 About 20 days after having an IUD inserted, a woman is past the danger zone for developing PID from an STI she didn’t know she had during the insertion.
 After that time, PID happens at the same rate for women using IUDs as for those using other methods of birth control (aside from condoms).

 But I’ve already been tested, doc.
 New research shows that women can safely be tested for STIs on the day an IUD is placed.
 For the few women who discover that they have an STI when the test results come back, they can take antibiotics to cure the infection and leave the IUD in place.
 Women with one exclusive sexual partner who have already been tested and cleared may even be able to get an IUD without STI screening.

 Methods with benefits.
-There is even some evidence that the hormonal IUD (Mirena) protects against PID over time.
-Researchers think this might be because this IUD works by thickening cervical mucus, which makes it difficult for sperm—or an STI—to enter the uterus.
+There is even some evidence that hormonal IUDs protect against PID over time.
+Researchers think this might be because hormonal IUDs work by thickening cervical mucus, which makes it difficult for sperm—or an STI—to enter the uterus.